LindaLawton/Google-APIs-PHP-Samples/Samples/Cloud Storage JSON API/README.md

 ## Sample Description

-These samples show how to access the [Cloud Storage JSON API](https://developers.google.com/storage/docs/json_api/) with the Offical [Google .Net client library](https://github.com/google/google-api-dotnet-client)
+These samples show how to access the [Cloud Storage JSON API](https://developers.google.com/storage/docs/json_api/) with the Offical [Google PHP client library](https://github.com/google/google-api-php-client)

 Tutorials to go along with some of these samples can be found on [www.daimto.com](http://www.daimto.com/)